stumblefiend/jeremy.pugh/index.md

 Dell Technologies, San Francisco — Senior Software Engineer September 2014 - February 2017
 As a Senior Software Engineer at Dell Technologies, I showcased our private cloud product at OpenStack conferences and led Agile team sprints.
 I resolved critical issues with customer deployments and contributed to enhancing product documentation for clarity and accuracy.

-Objective:

-I am currently seeking opportunities to leverage my expertise in a challenging environment that values innovative approaches to technical writing.
-With a focus on project leadership, content strategy, and result measurement, I am eager to contribute to the success of forward-thinking organizations.